Ephraim Fajutagana

-Fajutagana was also the former chairperson of Workers Assistance Center, Inc. (WAC), a non-government organization.

 Personal life

-Fajutagana was born and hailed in Odiongan, Romblon to Ángel Fajutagana y Forca (b.
+Fajutagana was born on Odiongan, Romblon to Ángel Fajutagana y Forca (b.
 3 October 1919) and Felicidad Servañez y Formon (b.
 13 December 1919).
-He is first cousin once removed to former Odiongan SB member Rolando Forca being the first cousin of his father, Ángel.
+He is a first cousin once removed of former Odiongan Sangguniang Bayan member Rolando Forca, who is a first cousin of his father.

-Fajutagana is a member of the Freemasonry's Grand Lodge of the Philippines.
+Fajutagana is a member of the Freemasonry's Grand Lodge of the Philippines and was also the former chairperson of Workers Assistance Center, Inc. (WAC), a non-government organization.